Overview

 Accessibility: The visitor centre’s main exhibition spaces and the indoor viewing platform are wheelchair‑friendly.
 The outdoor roof platform involves uneven ground and steep steps, so it may be challenging for visitors with limited mobility.

-Plan to allocate around two hours for the full experience – the audio‑visual show, the guided walk and time to soak in the views.
+Plan to allocate around two to three hours for the full experience – the audio‑visual show, the guided walk and time to soak in the views.
 With its blend of ancient history, striking geology and sweeping ocean panoramas, Ceide Fields offers a uniquely Irish adventure that feels both timeless and unforgettable.